header-banner-traceability.jpg

 Knowing where your food comes from

-An example for tracing an agricultural product would be stamped number codes on eggs.
-This number code gives information on the farm, where it’s located, date of production, if it is organic or not.
-And, in case something is wrong with the egg, you could trace it back.
-Of course, this system is not perfect as you are not able to identify more detailed information (e.g. what the chicken was fed, how old the chicken is, etc.), but it’s a start.
+An example of tracing an agricultural product would be stamped number codes on eggs.
+This number code gives information on the farm, where it’s located, the date of production and whether it is organic or not.
+And, in case something is wrong with the egg, you could trace it back to the source.
+Of course, this system is not perfect as you cannot identify more detailed information (e.g. what the chicken was fed, how old the chicken is, etc.), but it’s a start.
 3,4

 How is your food tracked?

-Traceability systems and supply chain management contribute to food safety because it adds a sense of transparency to products, and how and where they were produced.
+Traceability systems and supply chain management contribute to food safety by giving transparency to products and how and where they are produced.
 The traceability system for agriculture and food depends on six individual elements: 3

 1. Product traceability: The location of the product during the production process.